 Souvenirs from San Marino

 Today, San Marino is an open-air museum and stamp collector’s paradise.
-Every other shop is selling either stamps, coins or other collectibles of some sort.
+Every other shop, which may have used a shop shelving, is selling either stamps, coins or other collectibles of some sort.
 Lot’s of shops are also selling replica weaponry and different liqueurs.
 San Marino is tax free zone, so you may find good deals on brand watches and sun glasses.
 The quality is great – I still wear Ray Bans that I bought there over 5 years ago!

 What to eat in San Marino?

 It should come as no surprise that Italian cuisine and wines are dominant here.
 You will see lots of pizza and pasta offers everywhere you go along with Gelato (Italian ice cream).
 Look for wine cellars to buy exclusive local wines and spirits.
 I had the best tiramisu dessert in my life in San Marino.
 It tasted heavenly and the view from the cafe was making things even better!
 If you come here during Medieval Days, you may get lucky to taste some of the local specialties, too.